 Ossining maintains a well-equipped laboratory capable of performing all process control tests needed to run the Indian Brook Treatment Plant.
 Additionally, some required samples from the raw water source entry point and distribution system are taken for analysis and regulatory reporting to an independent laboratory certified by New York State.
-In 2017, Ossining water met or exceeded New York State Standards for every category of analysis in every sample taken.
+In 2018, Ossining water met or exceeded New York State Standards for every category of analysis in every sample taken.

-It should be noted that the action level (AL) for lead was exceeded in two samples collected.
+It should be noted that the action level (AL) for lead was exceeded in six samples in April and two in August.
 We are required to present the following information on lead in drinking water.